avcsabi/main/README.md

   rails s

-After successful installation if you use a browser on the machine that hosts the application's server then you can access the application using address: http://localhost:3001/
+After successful installation if you use a browser on the machine that hosts the application's server then you can access the application using address: http://localhost:3010/

+The port in the address must match the port defined by the environment variable MY_YELLOW_BOOK_SRV_PORT